g12mcgov/StudyBug/README.md

   * 8) Checks to see which rooms we reserved
   * 9) Sends an email with the successfully reserved rooms

 Depending on the machine running StudyBug, performance is largely bounded by CPU power.
-This is because the <code>multiprocessing</code> module distributed workload across each core.
+This is because the <code>multiprocessing</code> module distributes workload across each core.

 Installing:
 ========